26 Civic Street

 Glasgow, G4 9RH

-Bringing together a community working across architecture, design, music, film, and food, we provide space and facilities to turn ideas into action and progress a positive future for Glasgow.
+Bringing together a community working across architecture, design, music, film, and food, we provide space and facilities to turn ideas into action and build a positive future for Glasgow.

 Flooded with natural light, the interior celebrates its open-plan industrial past.
-In 2021 we completed our Passivhaus retrofit project – reducing our energy demand and generating electricity via solar panels to become one of Scotland’s first post-industrial spaces to become energy positive.
+In 2021 we completed an extensive PassivHaus retrofit project – reducing our energy demand and generating electricity via solar panels to become one of Scotland’s first post-industrial spaces to become energy positive.

 Spaces for Hire at Civic House

-Coworking at Civic House offers large, open-plan and flexible space for collaboration and focused work
+Coworking Space at Civic House Glasgow, offers inspiring, open-plan and flexible space for collaboration and focused work

-Whole Ground Floor at Civic House offers linked spaces for larger scale events, festivals and conferences
+Festival Hub at Civic House offers three linked spaces for larger scale events, festivals and conferences

-Canteen at Civic House is an open and adaptable eatery.
+Canteen at Civic House is an open and adaptable venue for informal occasions from dining to dancing

-Venue at Civic House is a welcoming and flexible space for events and workshops.
+Venue at Civic House is a welcoming and flexible space for community gatherings, exhibitions and workshops

 Project Space at Civic House for meetings, workshops or exhibitions in an intimate setting.